TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 ## Step 2: Create the Heartbeat Timer

-Skip this step if you plan to use minimal mode.
+Skip this step if you plan to use light mode.

 A Timer helper is the clock the freshness detector reads from.
 Reports from the monitored entities reset it; if it ever expires, the blueprint declares the device frozen.